apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 ```

 The reference implementation, `DFSOutputStream` will block
-until an acknowledgement is received from the datanodes: That is, all hosts
+until an acknowledgement is received from the datanodes: that is, all hosts
 in the replica write chain have successfully written the file.

 That means that the expectation callers may have is that the return of
 the method call contains visibility and durability guarantees which other
 implementations must maintain.

-Note, however, that the reference `DFSOutputStream.hsync()` call only actually syncs/
+Note, however, that the reference `DFSOutputStream.hsync()` call only actually syncs
 *the current block*.
 If there have been a series of writes since the last sync,
 such that a block boundary has been crossed.
 The `hsync()` call claims only
 to write the most recent.